Generic Name: Modafinil (moe DAF i nil)

 - Tell all of your health care providers that you take modafinil.
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine is not a cure for sleep problems and does not replace sleep.
 Stay under the care of your doctor.

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how modafinil affects you.
 You may also need to avoid doing these things if you do not feel awake enough after taking modafinil.
 If you still feel sleepy after taking modafinil, talk with your doctor.

 - This medicine may be habit-forming with long-term use.

-- You may have some heart tests before starting modafinil.
-Talk with your doctor.
+- You may need to have some heart tests before starting modafinil.
+If you have questions, talk with your doctor.

 - Avoid drinking alcohol while taking modafinil.